 Choosing transportation alternatives other than a car is just one way to make a positive change in your day-to-day life and for the future of our planet.
 The benefits of using green modes of transportation are countless—the average car emits 411 grams of harmful carbon monoxide per mile.
 Trading in your car (even for a day) can make a big impact on air quality.
 Whether you’re walking, biking or bussing (or combining modes), you’re likely to feel more physically and mentally energized while saving money and contributing to cleaner air quality.

-With possibility characterizing the season, spring is a great time to try something new.
+With possibility characterizing the season, summer is a great time to try something new.
 Here are a few ways to get going by going green.

 Catch the Bus (or Train)